mistakia/nano-community/docs/introduction/investment-thesis.md

 # Investment Thesis

 Adoption is often slow at first, then all at once.
 This was the case with personal computers, the internet, and — I believe Nano.
-It's only after being heavily commercialized by mainstream companies that it's inevitability becomes obvious.
+It's only after being heavily commercialized by mainstream companies that its inevitability becomes obvious.

 In the meantime, transformational technologies spend most of their time on the fringes, developed by relatively anonymous researchers.